Red Bull Cliff Diving World Series

 The Red Bull Cliff Diving World Series, established in 2009 and created by Red Bull, is an annual international series of cliff diving events in which a limited number of competitors determine the Cliff Diving World Series winner.

-Divers jump from a platform at a height ranging from 26 to 28 m (85–92 ft).
+Divers jump from a platform at a height ranging from 85–92 ft (26 to 28 m).
 Competitions are held in a limited number of venues around the globe.

+History

+The Red Bull Cliff Diving World Series men’s competition started in 2009.
+The women’s competition began in 2014.
+The competition season takes place over eight locations around the world.
+Since 2020, there have been an equal number of male and female competitors.

 Tour ranking

 Every athlete scores a number of points in every competition as distributed here:

 Points system from 2012

 In 2012 the Series introduced a new point system that was continued to be used also during the 2013 season.

 Cliff Diving World Series champion is the athlete who scored the highest cumulated number of points in all competitions during the season.

-The top 6 divers in the overall ranking at the end of the season will pre-qualify automatically for the next season.
+The top 6 divers in the overall ranking at the end of the season pre-qualified automatically for the next season.